 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The day of the week associated with a date is the name of one of the 7 days of the week: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday or Sunday.
+The day of the week associated with a date is one of the 7 names of the weekly cycle (Monday, Tuesday, Wednesday, Thursday, Friday, Saturday or Sunday) assigned to a given calendar day according to a precise calendar (in practice the Gregorian calendar for modern dates).

-There are algorithms that allow a mental calculation (not necessarily easy), but they become false for dates before 1900.
-Basically, the principle is to make a calculation from the numbers day, month, year, and deduce a modulo 7 value, with 0 for Monday, 1 for Tuesday, 2 for Wednesday, 3 for Thursday, 4 for Friday, 5 for Saturday and 6 for Sunday.
+There are mental calculation algorithms (for example, variants of Zeller's or Doomsday's congruence) that combine the day, month, and year to directly produce a value modulo 7.
+One possible convention is: 0 for Monday, 1 for Tuesday, 2 for Wednesday, 3 for Thursday, 4 for Friday, 5 for Saturday, and 6 for Sunday (other conventions exist).

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.

-The content of the page "Day of the Week of a Date" and its results may be freely copied and reused, including for commercial purposes, provided that dCode.fr is cited as the source.
+The content of the page "Day of the Week of a Date" and its results may be freely copied and reused, including for commercial purposes, provided that dCode.fr is cited as the source (Creative Commons CC-BY free distribution license).

 Exporting the results is free and can be done simply by clicking on the export icons ⤓ (.csv or .txt format) or ⧉ (copy and paste).